cheatsnake/backend-cheats/README.md

         > They are considered deprecated and not recommended for new projects because they are heavyweight and complex compared to newer alternatives such as REST, GraphQL and newer RPC protocols.
     -   [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC)
         > A protocol with a very simple [specification](https://www.jsonrpc.org/specification).
 All requests and responses are serialized in JSON format.
-        > - A request to the server includes: `method` - the name of the method to be invoked; `params` - object or array of values to be passed as parameters to the defined method; `id` - identificator used to match the response with the request.
+        > - A request to the server includes: `method` - the name of the method to be invoked; `params` - object or array of values to be passed as parameters to the defined method; `id` - identifier used to match the response with the request.
         > - A response includes: `result` - data returned by the invoked method; `error` - object with error or null for success; `id` - the same as in the request.
     -   [gRPC](https://en.wikipedia.org/wiki/GRPC)
         > RPC framework developed by Google.
 It works by defining a service using [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), a language-agnostic binary serialization format, that generates to client and server code for various programming languages.